Zine El Abidine Ben Ali: Politics

 In 1999, Ben Ali became the first Tunisian president to actually face an opponent after the 30-signature requirement was lifted a few months earlier.
 However, he won a third full term with an implausible 99.4 percent of the vote.

 A constitutional referendum in 2002—the first ever held in Tunisia—established a two-chambered parliament, creating the Chamber of Advisers.
 It also allowed the president to run for an unlimited number of five-year terms and amended the upper age limit for a presidential candidate to 75 years old (previously 70).
 The latter measures were clearly aimed at keeping Ben Ali in office; he faced having to give up the presidency in 2004.
 He was duly reelected in 2004, again by an implausibly high margin—this time 94 percent of the vote.

-Tunisia under Ben Ali had problems with human rights violations, such as freedom of the press, highlighted by the official treatment of the journalist Taoufik Ben Brik, who was harassed and imprisoned for his criticism of Ben Ali.
+Tunisia under Ben Ali was known for its human rights violations such as lack of freedom of the press, highlighted by the official treatment of the journalist Taoufik Ben Brik, who was harassed and imprisoned for his criticism of Ben Ali.
 By the dawn of the new millennium, Ben Ali was reckoned as leading one of the most repressive regimes in the world.
 Under his rule, Tunisia consistently ranked near the bottom of most international rankings for human rights and press freedom.

 On 25 October 2009, Ben Ali was re-elected for a fifth term with 89% of the vote.
 The African Union sent a team of observers to cover the election.
 The delegation was led by Benjamin Bounkoulou, who described the election as "free and fair".
 However, a spokesperson from the US State Department indicated that Tunisia had not permitted monitoring of the election by international observers, but that the U.S. was still committed to working with the Ben Ali and the Tunisian government.
 There also were reports of mistreatment of an opposition candidate.

 In December 2010 and January 2011, riots over unemployment escalated into a widespread popular protest movement against Ben Ali's government.
 On 13 January 2011, he announced he would not run for another term in 2014, and pledged steps to improve the economy and loosen restrictions on the press.
 The following day, however, thousands demonstrated in the center of Tunis, demanding Ben Ali's immediate resignation.
 On 14 January 2011, Ben Ali, his wife and children fled to Saudi Arabia, and a caretaker ruling committee headed by Prime Minister Mohamed Ghannouchi was announced.